Lindaobichukwu/Covid19-Case-Analysis-country_wise_latest-/README.md

                                                 import numpy as np
                                                 import seaborn as sns
                                                 import matplotlib.pyplot as plt
+                                                %matplotlib inline
+                                                sns.set(color_codes=True)
+                                                from sklearn.impute import SimpleImputer

                      .
-Imported my dataset: car = df = pd.read_csv('Prosper Loan.csv')
+Imported my dataset: car = df = pd.read_csv('country_wise_latest.csv'))

                      .
-Explored my dataset: my dataset has  81 columns and 113,937 rows.
+Explored my dataset: my dataset has  187 rows × 15 columns.

-                                            It also contains the following datatypes boolean (3), float (49), int (12) and object (17).
+                                            It also contains the following datatypes float64(4), int64(9), object(2).

                      .
 Cleaned and Prepared my dataset: Dropped irrelevant columns, renaming the column names, dropping duplicate rows and missing values etc.

                      .
 Visualized my dataset:
                                 Some of the data visualized are as follows:
                                        .
-Loan Months Since Origination Distribution
+Total sum of death cases.
                                        .
-Loan Original Amount Distribution
+Total sum of recovered cases.
                                        .
-Prosper Score Distribution
+Average of the recovered cases.
                                        .
-Prosper Rating (Alpha) Distribution
+Sorted the confirmed cases in descending order.
                                        .
-Is Borrower Home Owner By Income Range .
-Loan Original Amount By Income Range .
-'Number of Investors By Loan Status .
-Loan Original Amount By Term
+Which countries were highly affected?
+                                       .
+Top 10 countries that were highly affected.
+                                       .
+Sorted the death cases in descending order.
+                                       .
+Analyzed the total sum of affected countries across the region by the total death rate across the region.
+                                       .
+Sorted the recovered cases in descending order.
+                                       .
+Sorted the active cases in descending order.
+                                       .
+Analyzed the total number of recovered cases by the total number of active persons across the region.
+                                       .
+Total Number of new cases.
+                                       .
+Counted the weekly % increase.
+                                       .
+Analyzed the weekly change and weekly % increase by WHO Region.
+                                       .
+Analyzed the deaths and recovery rates.
+                                       .
+Analyzed the new death rate and the new recovered rate across the region.
+                                       .
+Total number of new deaths rate.
+                                       .
+Total number of new recovered.

 ### Conclusion:
-              In conclusion, I observed that Income truely affects the amount of Loan individuals are been granted in Prosper Loan Company because the more your Income, the more Loan you will be granted.
-              The less your income, the less loan you will be awarded.

-              I also observed that the more investors you get to fund your Loan, the better chances your Loan Status will be Completed but if you have less investors to fund your Loan, your Loan Status might be Cancelled.
+             .
+In conclusion, I observed that US, Brazil, United Kingdom, Mexico and Italy had the highest death rates.
+             .
+America had the highest number of confirmed cases and also the highest number of death rate.
+             .
+America also had the highest number of recovered cases and also the highest number of active persons across the region.
+             .
+The total number of new cases was more in America and South-East Asia.
+             .
+America had the highest number of weekly change while Africa had the most weekly percentage increase recovery.
+             .
+The relative rate of recovered persons were more than that of deaths.
+             .
+The total number of new recovered cases across the region were more than that of the new death cases.¶